What is a bird gathering?

-Poultry, waterfowl and game birds are prohibited from attending gatherings if they come from an Avian Influenza Prevention Zone or any declared Protection or Surveillance Zones.
+Poultry, waterfowl and game birds are prohibited from attending gatherings if they come from any declared Protection or Surveillance Zones.

 If poultry are attending your event then you must have a designated poultry expert (eg a competition judge or an experienced keeper) available to inspect each bird on arrival for signs of ill-health or welfare issues.
 Birds which fail this inspection must be refused entry, and a vet consulted.

-Why are poultry, game birds and waterfowl from any disease control Zones not allowed at gatherings?
+Why are poultry, game birds and waterfowl from disease control zones not allowed at gatherings?

-The risk of Avian Influenza is considered to be heightened in the areas where Avian Influenza Prevention Zones or other disease control Zones are declared or remain in force.
-Because of the potential consequences of allowing birds from these areas to mix with birds from low-risk areas (ie the rest of the UK), the Scottish Government has prohibited their attendance at gatherings.
-This prohibition will last until the relevant Zones are lifted by the appropriate administrations.
+The risk of Avian Influenza is considered to be heightened in the areas where Surveillance Zones and Protection Zones are declared or remain in force - they are usually centred on identified infected premises, where bird flu has been confirmed in kept birds.
+Because of the potential consequences of allowing kept birds from these areas to mix with other kept birds from lower-risk areas, the Scottish Government has prohibited their attendance at gatherings.
+This prohibition will last until any relevant zones are lifted by the appropriate administrations.

 It is the responsibility of the gathering organiser to ensure that the conditions of the general licence are complied with, including keeping a record of all attendees and details of where birds came from.
-If poultry, game birds or waterfowl come from areas located within any disease control Zone then they must not be allowed into the event.
+If poultry, game birds or waterfowl come from areas located within any Protection of Surveillance Zone then they must not be allowed into the event.

 What are the biosecurity requirements for a gathering?